DarkLaughter/gif-generator/README.md

 **Gif Generator is just some fun using the Giphy API.**

 My aim was to create an app, that would use Axios for my HTTP requests and response management.
-I also wanted to build this app with just use Hooks, and used a custom hook file to simplify my components 😅
+I also wanted to build this app with just using Hooks, and implement acustom hook to simplify my components 😅

 **This app currently uses**